-In 1989, Mr. Rose founded Jonathan Rose Companies LLC, a multi-disciplinary real estate development and investment firm, to address the challenges of the poor distribution of opportunity through the development of affordable and mixed-income housing.
+In 1989, Mr. Rose founded Jonathan Rose Companies LLC, a multi-disciplinary real estate development and investment firm, to address the challenges of declining ecologies and the poor distribution of opportunity through the development of green affordable and mixed-income housing.
 Jonathan has led the firm’s vision, strategy and growth, developing award winning new projects, investment funds and city plans that model solutions to address the issues of community development, opportunity, inequality and the environment.
 The firm is one of the largest acquirers of affordable and mixed income housing in the nation.

 The firm’s innovative work has won awards from a wide range of notable organizations including: the Urban Land Institute, the National Trust for Historic Preservation, the Natural Resources Defense Council, the American Planning Association and the American Institute of Architects.
-Mr. Rose was selected as the Winner of the 2021 ULI Prize for Visionaries in Urban Development.
+Mr. Rose was selected as the Winner of the 2021 ULI Prize for Visionaries in Urban Development (Click to View Video).
 He also advises global cities on planning, affordable housing, environmental, and social issues.
 He Chairs the Bhutan Urban and Regional Planning Global Advisory Committee.

 Mr. Rose has been the subject of three Harvard Business School cases.
 He frequently lectures at graduate schools of business, environment and architecture on the future of cities, affordable housing community development, the environment, and regenerative business.
 In 2015, he held the Yale School of Architecture’s Edward P. Bass Distinguished Visiting Architectural Fellowship.
 Jonathan was appointed an Executive in Residence at the Saïd Business School 2021-2022, focusing on his work on regenerative business and regenerative economies.